Vivienne Westwood, influential fashion maverick, dies at 81 - ExBulletin

 He said it was a privilege to have rubbed shoulders with her in the mid-70s during the birth of punk and the global waves he created that continue to reverberate and resonate today for the disaffected, the trendy and wise around the world.

-Westwood moved into a new type of design with her Pirates collection, shown at her first runway show in 1981.
+Westwood moved on to a new kind of design with her Pirates collection, exhibited at her first runway show in 1981.
 This breakthrough is credited with taking Westwood in a more traditional direction, showing her interest in incorporating historic British designs into clothing. contemporaries.

 It was also a milestone in an ongoing rapprochement between Westwood and the fashion world.
 The rebel eventually became one of its most famous stars, known for reinterpreting the opulent dresses of the past and often drawing inspiration from 18th century paintings.